MelanX/InventorySwitch/README.md

 ### Credits
 The upside down goggles are completely taken from mod [Stupid Things](https://github.com/Furgl/Stupid-Things/).
 As well as the model file and the textures.
 It's a cool item and nice to have.

+The display part for items from the loot box are taken from mod [Pick Up Notifier](https://github.com/Fuzss/pickupnotifier).